-The Audit Committee, as well as considering the potential impact of the Company's principal risks and various severe but plausible downside scenarios, has also made the following assumptions in considering the Company's longer-term viability:
+The Audit Committee, as well as considering the potential impact of the Company's principal risks and various severe but plausible downside scenarios, has made the following assumptions in considering the Company's longer-term viability:

-- There will continue to be demand for investment trusts; - The Portfolio Manager will continue to adopt a long-term view when making investments, and anticipated holding periods will be at least five years; - The Company invests principally in the securities of listed companies traded on international stock exchanges to which investors will wish to continue to have exposure; - The closed-ended nature of the Company means that, unlike open-ended funds, it does not need to realise investments when shareholders wish to sell their shares; - Regulation will not increase to a level that makes running the Company uneconomical; and - The long-term performance of the Company will continue to be satisfactory.
+- There will continue to be demand for investment trusts; - The Portfolio Manager will continue to adopt a long-term view when making investments, and anticipated holding periods will be at least five years; - The Company invests principally in the securities of listed companies traded on international stock exchanges to which investors will wish to continue to have exposure; - Shareholders will vote for the continuation of the Company at the Annual General Meeting to be held in 2025.
+The Company's shareholders are asked every five years to vote for the continuation of the Company.
+At the current time, the Directors believe they have a reasonable expectation that the next vote will be passed.